 Our Vision is to preserve the legacy of the Wright Brothers by educating the public about the historic First Flight of the Wright Brothers, promoting aviation and aviation education, and supporting the National Park Service at Wright Brothers National Memorial.

-First Flight Society is a partner with the Wright Brothers National Memorial.
+First Flight Society is a partner with the National Park Service at the Wright Brothers National Memorial.
 The First Flight Society and Wright Brothers National Memorial share in our missions and purpose resulting in the benefit of a partnership that has endured since the Wright Brothers National Memorial became a part of the National Park System in 1933.